quannguyen2306-ctrl/PositioningAI/README.md

 ### Recommendation Lab
 Generate a targeted content strategy toward any position on the semantic map.
 Click a target zone and get specific content recommendations to move there.

+### RL Agent
+An iterative reinforcement-learning loop that drafts, evaluates, and refines content to move your semantic position toward a target.
+The agent runs up to N steps, annealing its temperature from exploratory to precise as it converges.
+A lightweight neural network policy learns from cross-business episodes to improve draft quality over time.

 ### Multi-engine comparison
 Optionally query ChatGPT, Claude, Gemini, and Perplexity with the same customer questions and compare how each engine represents your business.